“The Fly” is a short story by Katherine Mansfield, published 1922.

 [TELLING] But he did not draw old Woodifield’s attention to the photograph over the table of a grave-looking boy in uniform standing in one of those spectral photographers’ parks with photographers’ storm-clouds behind him.
 It was not new.
 It had been there for over six years.

-Some critics have said this indicates an earlier, less polished time in her writing development because succinctness is key.
+Some critics have said this indicates an earlier, less polished time in Mansfield’s writing development because succinctness is highly prized.
 However, I’m not on board with that view.
+I think succinctness can be too highly prized.
 Like any other kind of emphasis, emphasis achieved by both showing and telling is acceptable to me as a reader.
+(Might showing and telling even be considered a form of parallax, at a micro level?)

 More interesting: Why did Mansfield want to underscore this facet of The Boss’s personality?